Commanders turn to Wentz to start Week 17 game vs. Browns - WHIZ News

 ASHBURN, Va.
-(AP) — Carson Wentz is set to start at quarterback for the Washington Commanders on Sunday against the Cleveland Browns.

-The team on Wednesday announced coach Ron Rivera’s decision to switch from Taylor Heinicke to Wentz for what amounts to a must-win game in the NFC wild-card race.
+(AP) — Looking to reinvigorate their offense that has become stagnant, the Washington Commanders are turning back to Carson Wentz at quarterback for a crucial late-season game with their playoff hopes hanging in the balance.

+Coach Ron Rivera decided to go with Wentz over Taylor Heinicke for his team’s next game Sunday against the Cleveland Browns, citing the veteran QB’s play in relief at San Francisco and a better command of the offense than earlier this season.

-“Where we are right now, I’m looking for a little bit of a spark, a little something different,” Rivera said after practice.
-“The last three games we were 0-2-1, so (we are) looking for a little something extra to get us over the hump.”
+“Where we are right now, I’m looking for a little bit of a spark, a little something different,” Rivera said after practice Wednesday.
+“And I think now’s a good opportunity for it.”

 Wentz replaced Heinicke during the fourth quarter of Washington’s loss at San Francisco and went 12 of 16 for 123 yards and a touchdown pass.
 The 29-year-old with the strong arm gives the Commanders a higher ceiling than Heinicke, whose success running the offense sputtered after winning five of his first six starts.

+Rivera told several veteran players about his decision before naming Wentz the starter, which was the most likely outcome not only given the move to bench Heinicke and the Commanders’ three-game winless stretch but also the assets the organization gave up to acquire Wentz last offseason.
+He went into training camp as the unquestioned starter before getting injured.

-Rivera said Wentz’s performance against the 49ers contributed to going this direction.
-He thinks Wentz has a better understanding and command of the offense than his first six games with the Commanders, in which they went 2-4.
+Months later, Wentz’s performance against the 49ers tipped the scales in his favor, despite going 2-4 in his first six games with Washington.

-“He’s had a little bit more of an opportunity to see the rest of the offense, feel the rest of the offense,” Rivera said.
+“Now he’s had a little bit more of an opportunity to see the rest of the offense, feel the rest of the offense and I think that’s a big part of it,” Rivera said.
+“He’s more comfortable with what we’re doing.
+That was evident in the game.
+In spite of the fact that they knew we were going to throw it, they kept coming, and I thought he handled those situations very, very well.”

 This will be Wentz’s first start since Oct.
 13 at Chicago when he broke the ring finger on his right, throwing hand and had surgery, landing on injured reserve.
 He was in uniform again and backed up Heinicke in a home loss to the New York Giants on Dec.
 18.